thamognya/PlotBERT/.github/README.md

-# PlotBERT
+# QuantumPlotBERT

-PlotBERT is an long text classification bookworm Language Model pretrained with books and long essays where in the 5 stage plot.
+QuantumPlotBERT is an long text classification bookworm Language Model pretrained with books and long essays where in the 5 stage plot on an quantum computer via qiskit library.

 # Research